qrclip/capacitor-file-chunk/README.md

   ready: boolean;
 }
 ```
 If everything is successful, "ready" should be true.
 You also cannot make PUT requests larger than the chunkSize, but you can set this value when you start the server.
+For optimal performance, using a chunk size of around 10 megabytes (default) is the sweet spot.
+However, feel free to experiment with different values to find the best balance for your specific use case.
 ### 3. Create an empty file

 Once the plugin is started and ready, you can create an empty file just like with the Capacitor Filesystem: